 Whether you’re looking to explore the great outdoors or prepare for an emergency, it turns out you’re looking for the same features in a lantern.
 You need your lantern to be reliable, so you don’t get left in the dark.
 You need it to be bright enough for you to take care of business.
 And you need it to be portable, for wherever the day or night takes you.

-First and foremost, with a solar lantern, you won’t have to worry about batterie ever again.
+First and foremost, with a solar lantern, you won’t have to worry about batteries ever again.
 Think about it.
 With an integrated, rechargeable, lithium-ion battery, you’ll never have to change a battery, buy a battery, or worry about batteries going dead.
 If you’re out on the trail, strap the solar lantern to your pack, and it’ll charge up on the go for perfect lighting once you set up camp.
 Staying in one place for a while?
 Hook it to the outside of your tent and forget about it while you enjoy a sunny day.
 It’ll be charged up by the time you need it at dusk.
 Preparing for an emergency?
 Just pack the lantern and know you can recharge it in the sun should disaster strike.
 A solar lantern is the most reliable solution for your lighting needs.

 Next, you want your lantern to work hard for you.
 It needs to be bright enough to read by, to cook by, and to light your home if the power goes out.
 Solar lanterns can be just as bright and powerful as your typical camp lantern, and can feature adjustable brightness settings.
 But don’t just take our word for it, see solar lanterns featured in roundups of the best camp lights in Popular Mechanics and Outdoor Gear Lab.

-The PackLite Hero, LuminAID’s brightest and highest-performing lantern (and phone charger) will reach up to 300 lumens on its brightest setting.
+The PackLite Hero, one of LuminAID’s brightest and highest-performing lanterns (and phone chargers) will reach up to 300 lumens on its brightest setting.
 That’s brighter than you’ll probably ever need, according to Stephen Regenold, Founder and Editor-in-Chief of Gear Junkie.
 He stated in a recent Wirecutter article, “In our experience, 250 lumens is an ideal top end.
 At that brightness, you can set up a tent from 20 feet away or cook dinner five feet away.”
 On the other end of the spectrum, the PackLite Nova USB, reaching up to 75 lumens, will easily light your tent and provide enough light to read by at night, even on its Medium setting.
 These solar inflatable lanterns can definitely compete with battery-powered camp lights.

 Finally, your lantern has to be easy to take with you.
 Here’s where solar inflatable lanterns have the leg-up on the competition.
 Featuring just a solar panel, a small lithium-ion battery, and some LEDs, the construction of solar inflatable lanterns make them compact, lightweight, and ultimately portable.
 With a durable TPU bag, the lanterns can deflate for efficient storage and transport.